TKOaly/rv-tui-frontend/readme.md

 ### state

 Contains application state that has to be handled locally.
 Jotai is used to hopefully keep the state simple and avoid larger and complicated state structures.
-Local state management is mandatory for e.g. navigation but all state related to user or product data should be handled in [queries](#queries) or inside their respective UI panel components.
+Local state management is mandatory for e.g. navigation and other data as many normal querying methods can't be used as the app is not running in the browser.

 ### queries